 Biosimilars Initiative for Patients

-The Biosimilars Initiative was launched in 2019 to expand health care services in B.C. by switching patients from originator biologic drugs to biosimilar versions shown to be as safe and effective (see Originator biologics vs. Biosimilars below).
+The Biosimilars Initiative was launched in 2019 to expand health care services in B.C. by switching patients from originator biologic drugs to biosimilar versions shown to be as safe and effective.

-Since its launch, the Initiative has successfully switched many PharmaCare patients to an approved biosimilar drug.
-Biosimilar drugs are approved for use by Health Canada and are as safe and effective.
-Switching to biosimilars, which are less costly than originators, means that B.C. can spend money in other areas of our health care system.
+The Initiative has successfully switched many PharmaCare patients to an equally safe and effective biosimilar drug approved by Health Canada.
+Biosimilars are less costly than originators, which means that B.C. can spend money in other areas of our health care system.
 For example, PharmaCare will be able to cover more drug options.